 Make sure that you avoid writing a narcissist instead of a psychopath, as this won’t be realistic and it will ruin the immersion in your book.

 If you want to read more about NPD, check out this link.
 I think it has a good summary of what it is.
+I also talk about this difference and the difference between psychopathy and other disorders in my Ultimate Character Creation Guide.

 How to Make Your Psychopath Realistic